-- Ocunseling by a psychiatrist is available. - Students can consult mental health issues such as depression, anxiety, confusion, lack of motivation, insomnia, or loss of appetite.
+○ Students can consult a psychiatrist on mental health issues such as depression, anxiety, confusion, lack of motivation, insomnia, or loss of appetite.

-How to book a private psychiatric consultation
+How to book a psychiatric consultation

 - 1. A prior appointment is required.
-Please call us at the number below. - 2.
-Let us know your convenient date and time.
-In case you need to visit a specialist immediately, just feel free to say so.
-We will try to arrange the schedule to fit yours. - 3.
-Visit us on the appointment date and time.
-The consultantion is confidential.
+Please call us at 029-853-2411 or just visit us for an appointment. - 2.
+Please let us know your request date and time.
+We will try to arrange the schedule to fit yours.
+(If it is an urgent case, do not to hesitate to say so). - 3.
+On your appointment date and time, please visit our general reception and show your student ID card before doctor's consultation, - 4.
+The confidentiality of the consultation is guaranteed.

-Call for appointment: 029-853-2411
+Call for an appointment at 029-853-2411 (Psychiatric Reception)